Types of Operating System

 You don’t need to learn coding languages to operate your system.
 Even a small child can use your system after 2-4 practices.

-Most Used Types of Operating system in Computers
+Most Used Types of Operating system

-There are too many OS are available in the market but windows & Mac OS are the market leaders in computer OS.
+There are too many OS available in the market but windows & Mac OS are the market leaders in computer OS.
 The other one is the Linux OS, This OS is very few users all over the world.

 Microsoft developed Windows around November 20, 1985, from that day they have also launched too many versions of their OS like-